 Awards for teams

-Upon successful registration participating teams will be invited to apply for one or more of three awards that may be utilised towards enhancing innovation and engineering excellence within the design/build phase.
-The application for awards will be circulated once registrations for the competition are closed.
+For 2017 the following teams were successful recipients of the Railway Challenge Award.
+This is an award made to participating teams on application for one or more of three awards that is to be utilised towards enhancing innovation and engineering excellence within the design/build phase.
+The Award Applications for 2017 is now closed.

 Watch the Railway Challenge 2015 video